Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 What is Hay Fever?

 Hay fever, or allergic rhinitis, is hugely irritating.
-If you are reading this you’re probably with the annoying symptoms of this seasonal allergy.
-These include: itching eyes, throat and skin; frequent bouts of sneezing; runny eyes and nose.
+Commonly known symptoms of this seasonal allergy are: frequent bouts of sneezing and itchy eyes eyes and nose.
 Less often mentioned are the symptoms of mild anxiety and tension, coupled with a lack of energy and low mood.
 This comes from the effect histamine has on the adrenal glands.
 Itchiness and irritation are also a problem.
 Anti-histamine medicines can help relieve some symptoms, but can make people feel even more whacked out.
-It is important to realise that these medicines treat the symptoms of the condition rather than the root cause.
-The substances that trigger the symptoms are tree pollens, grass pollens and weeds.
-Allergic rhinitis can also be caused by dust, animal hair and various types of mould.
-Hence people can continue to suffer well into autumn.
+It is important to realise that these medicines treat the symptoms of the condition rather than the underlying root cause.
+In this way you will reduce your dependence on medication and improve your overall health.

 Trees: pine, birch, alder, cedar, hornbeam, horse chestnut, willow, poplar, plane, linden (lime blossom), olive